sahilds1/sahilds1.github.io/content/Projects/data-struct-and-algo.md

-Python’s for statement iterates over the items of any sequence (a list or a string) Giving the user the ability to define both the iteration step and halting condition (as C), **The counter variable  is used to  perform an operation on the sequence**
+Python’s for statement iterates over the items of any sequence (a list or a string) Giving the user the ability to define both the iteration step and halting condition (as C), The counter variable  is used to  perform an operation on the sequence

 Index variables for iterating through a list or two lists  can be written as an enumerate or  zip respectively

 A break statement in a for or while loop can be paired with an else clause

-### itertools; This module implements a number of iterator building blocks inspired by constructs from APL, Haskell, and SML.  -->
+itertools; This module implements a number of iterator building blocks inspired by constructs from APL, Haskell, and SML.  -->

-## Data Structures
+# Data Structures

-### Implement other data structures or directly solve problems using the `list`
+## Allocate data to dynamic arrays with `list`

 The Python `list` is a dynamic array that can grow as we need it to: